-- The district's level of attainment on key Performance Indicators Academic Achievement, Academic Growth, and Postsecondary and Workforce Readiness; - The district's adoption and implementation of its Performance, Improvement, Priority Improvement or Turnaround plan (whichever is appropriate based on the district's accreditation category);
+- The district's level of attainment on key Performance Indicators Academic Achievement, Academic Growth, and Postsecondary and Workforce Readiness; - The district's adoption and implementation of its Performance, Improvement, Priority Improvement or Turnaround plan (whichever is appropriate based on the district's accreditation category).
+It is possible for a district to receive an Insufficient State Data rating, if there is not enough reportable data to calculate a plan type.
+The district's implementation of its system for accrediting schools, which must emphasize school attainment on the key Performance Indicators and may, at the local school board's discretion, include additional accreditation indicators and measures adopted by the district (in consultation with the Department) while exceeding minimum state expectations; and - The district's substantial, good-faith compliance with the provisions of Title 22 and other statutory and regulatory requirements applicable to districts and all Department policies and procedures applicable to the district, including the following provisions of: - o Article 44 of title 22 concerning budget and financial policies and procedures; - o Article 45 of title 22 concerning accounting and financial reporting; and

-- The district's implementation of its system for accrediting schools, which must emphasize school attainment on the key Performance Indicators and may, at the local school board's discretion, include additional accreditation indicators and measures adopted by the district; and - The district's substantial, good-faith compliance with the provisions of Title 22 and other statutory and regulatory requirements applicable to districts and all Department policies and procedures applicable to the district, including the following provisions of: - Article 44 of title 22 concerning budget and financial policies and procedures; - o Article 45 of title 22 concerning accounting and financial reporting; and - §22-32-109.1, C.R.S., concerning school safety, and the Gun Free Schools Act, 20 U.S.C.
+- §22-32-109.1, C.R.S., concerning school safety, and the Gun Free Schools Act, 20 U.S.C.
 7151. - Provisions of section 22-7-1013(8), C.R.S., concerning statewide assessments, including that: - The District and District's public schools will not impose negative consequences-including prohibiting school attendance, imposing an unexcused absence, or prohibiting participation in extracurricular activities-on a student or parent if the parent excuses his or her student from participating in a statewide assessment.
 If a parent excuses his or her student from participating in a statewide assessment, the District and the District's public schools will not prohibit the student from participating in an activity, or receiving any other form of reward the District or District's public schools provide to students for participating in the statewide assessment; and - The District and District's public schools will not impose an unreasonable burden or requirement on a student that would discourage the student from taking a statewide assessment or encourage the student's parent to excuse the student from taking the statewide assessment.